Health Sciences Simulation Center

 Health Sciences Simulation Center: Opening August 2021

 The College of Health and Human Services is committed to providing high-quality education and preparing the future health care workforce for New Hampshire and beyond.
-In August 2021, the new Health Sciences Simulation Center will open to both returning and incoming UNH students in health profession majors.
+This Fall, the new Health Sciences Simulation Center will open to both returning and incoming UNH students in health profession majors.

-The College of Health and Human Services’ Health Sciences Simulation Center will provide enhanced educational opportunities for students majoring in health and human services areas, including nursing, occupational therapy, athletic training and health sciences.
+The College of Health and Human Services’ Health Sciences Simulation Center will provide enhanced educational opportunities for students majoring in health and human services areas, including nursing, occupational therapy, communication sciences and disorders, athletic training and health sciences.

 The Center will provide the next level of education, bringing students and faculty together in a high-tech environment, ensuring that students are maximally prepared and competent.